An ode to summer in Squamish

 This is a multimedia launch for DUER’s “Weatherproof” denim ( After renamed to All - Weather Denim ) This particular pair of denim was in the works for numerous years before being finalized.

-For this project I creative directed the overall aesthetic across all platforms.
+For this project I got to art direct the overall aesthetic across all platforms.
 I worked with copywriters, developers, printers, marketing specialists, photographer and cinematographers.
 The concept for this We used the same rainy backdrop across all platforms to create consistency and to reiterate that this pair of pants is made for the rainy weather.

 ECOMM / WEBSITE - For this launch we created a landing page for this project.
 We also did a full website takeover for the launch of this pant.
 I also created accompanying google display ads that ran along with the launch.